Loading…

 There are guardrails, and they exist to protect you and the program.
 The gift has to come from an eligible donor, it has to be a true gift with no repayment, and it has to be documented with a gift letter and a paper trail.
 Miss any one of those and the funds can't be used.
 The rest of this guide walks through each in order.

 If you're still mapping out how much you actually need, start with the FHA loans in Las Vegas guide and our breakdown of the FHA down payment in 2026, which shows how the 3.5% is calculated on a local purchase price.
+First-time buyers can also work through the Las Vegas FHA first-time buyer checklist to document gift funds and plan the full cash to close.

 Valley West takeThe single most useful thing a buyer can do is tell their lender about the gift before the money moves.
 When a parent wires funds first and asks questions later, the deposit can land in a way that's harder to paper-trail.
-When you loop us in first, we tell the donor exactly what to send, how to send it, and what to keep a copy of -- so the gift clears underwriting the first time instead of triggering a round of conditions two weeks before closing.
+When you loop us in first, we tell the donor exactly what to send, how to send it, and what to keep a copy of — so the gift clears underwriting the first time instead of triggering a round of conditions two weeks before closing.

 Who can give gift funds for an FHA loan?